Step 1: Install CocoaPods

 1 pod install

 At this point, you should be able to open the new Xcode project workspace created by CocoaPods.
+Make sure to use this Xcode workspace instead of your Xcode project.

 Follow the instructions for Completing the Integration.